SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-controls-document-upload.md

 ## Document Upload Usage

 Dynamic Forms is a library for creating forms, designed to work with Spartacus application.
-It allows customers to define forms metadata in JSON format and render them on UI.
+It allows customers to define forms metadata in JSON configuration and render them on the UI.

 JSON representation of document upload form control is presented in the following example: